grannycart/by-sound-alone_source/manuscript/2_Chapter.md

 She was pointed in the right direction, there was simply nothing there.

-She had a hunch though.
+But she had a hunch.
 She felt confident about the sonar target.
-She was sure something _was_ there despite the fact that underwater sound can sometimes play tricks.
+She was sure something _was_ there, despite the fact that underwater sound can sometimes play tricks.
 The lack of any visual on the surface narrowed down the possibilities of what it could be.

 "Hemi," she called down again to the compartment below, "I want to motor over closer to it.
 Keep tracking it on sonar."

 Captain Percy put Bastian back in the rudder-throttle control seat.
-She gave him a heading towards the sonar target and they put one of the electric motors in gear.
+She gave him a heading toward the sonar target and they put one of the electric motors in gear.
 Her eyes locked on the battery gauge, which waved slightly as the motor started turning, drawing the last amperage from the depleted battery banks.
 The needles on the battery gauges were deep in the red now.
-There was such a very little gap of air between them and the zero mark.
+There was such a little gap of air between them and the zero mark.
 They would only get one shot at this.

 [//]: # (----- invisible character break)

 [//]: # (### Ship-to-ship)

 They crept --- two nautical miles an hour.
-After a quarter-hour or so, Hemi called up from sonar, "We got lucky Sylvia.
+After a quarter-hour or so, Hemi called up from sonar.
+"We got lucky, Sylvia.
 I am tracking something like an intercept course --- the object is headed towards us at any rate.
 At our current speed there is no way we would ever have overtaken it if they were heading away from us.
 It is moving fairly quickly.
 But..."
 There was a gap, and Percy could hear him scratching a pencil on paper.
-"But, we need to go slightly faster, can you do four knots?"
+"But...we need to go slightly faster.
+Can you do four knots?"

 Percy sighed.
 It did not sound like much, but it was twice as much power consumption.
-"You heard the man Bastian, give her a little fuckin' gas."
+"You heard the man, Bastian, give her a little fuckin' gas."

 There was a burning cigarette between Bastian's bony fingers as they wrapped around the throttle stick and eased it slightly forward.

-A few minutes later Hemi called up, "Good.
+A few minutes later, Hemi called up, "Good.
 We will be within a quarter mile of the object in a matter of minutes."

 "They must be able to fucking see us.
 They haven't changed direction or speed?"